Evergreen Shrubs for Blocking Views

 There are many evergreen trees and shrubs that will provide privacy.
 It is best to utilize trees and shrubs of varying sizes, textures, and colors to provide interest as well as functionality.
 One must consider sun exposure versus shade as well.

 Some of the best are the broadleaf evergreen trees.
 A few of these tall, full sun, evergreen trees are hollies, magnolias, camellias, and tea olives.
-Some of the best hollies are the hybrids ‘Mary Nell’, ‘Nellie R. Stevens’ and ‘Emily Bruner’.
+Some of the best hollies (Ilex sp.) are the hybrids ‘Mary Nell’, ‘Nellie R. Stevens’ and ‘Emily Bruner’.
 These 25-30’ tall trees are great for full sun areas and can be planted as close as 8’ apart to form dense hedges.
+Let’s not forget our native American Holly (Ilex opaca).
+This tree makes a great screen.

-The final tree-sized broadleaf evergreen is Tea Olive or Osmanthus.
+The final tree-sized broadleaf evergreen is Tea Olive (Osmanthus sp.).
 The Tea Olive is an extremely dense tree that does well in both shade and partial sun.
 The fragrant Tea Olive emits a delicious vanilla-like smell in the winter that can be detected from a hundred yards away.

 Let’s not discount our own native rhododendron and mountain laurel.